Academic Honesty - Philosophy

 - Students who knowingly allow their own work to be copied are just as guilty as the student copying it.
 Students are not allowed to give their work to another student without the prior approval of their teacher.

 Collaboration: Collaboration is a teacher-sanctioned activity where ideas are shared for the purpose of greater understanding for all participants.

 Copying: Copying is a form of plagiarism where one is taking someone else’s words or ideas and presenting them as one’s own.
 Unless directly specified by the teacher, it is expected that every submitted assignment will be the unassisted work of an individual student.
-Students who collaborate on an assignment without the consent of the teacher will be considered guilty of academic dishonesty.
+Students who share or copy an assignment without the consent of the teacher will be considered guilty of academic dishonesty.
 In determining the severity of the consequence(s), the administration will consider the circumstances of the incident as well as the student’s past disciplinary record.

 Process for Handling a Reported Incident of Academic Dishonesty

 - The teacher will notify the Dean of Student Success, Student's School Counselor, parents, and student in writing about the incident involving of Academic Dishonesty.

 - The administration may investigate the incident with student(s) and teacher(s).

 - An incident report may be created that forms part of the student’s official discipline file.